Homework and Assessment

 Homework is set daily for all pupils as an integral and essential part of their education.
 The habit of regular homework is seen as the primary method of providing opportunities to develop independent study and research skills, effective time management and personal organisation.
 These life-skills form the foundation on which all future academic success is built.
 Homework is predominantly used to consolidate and reinforce learning objectives already covered in the classroom.
 For older children, research and study-based extended projects will also be set for homework.

-Approximately 30 minutes of homework is set in Year One and Year Two for four nights per week.
+Approximately 30 minutes of homework is set in Year 1 and Year 2 for four nights per week.
 Homework will consist of spelling, and number or topic work.
-In Years Three and Four, homework is set at around forty minutes each evening with an increase in research-based tasks.
-In Year Five and Year Six, the amount of homework is increased in preparation for the children’s transition to Secondary school.
+In Years 3 and 4, homework is set at around forty minutes each evening with an increase in research-based tasks.
+In Year 5 and Year 6, the amount of homework is increased in preparation for the children’s transition to Secondary school.
 All students are expected to complete some meaningful reading activity each day, including weekends, and maintain a Reading Diary in their home school journal.

-At the end of Key Stage 1 and 2, children will complete the UK Statutory Assessment Tests in English and mathematics.
-Each child receives a level of attainment which, when considered alongside the teacher’s end of key stage full academic report, provides a complete summative assessment of each child’s progress and attainment during the Primary phase.
+At the end of each academic year, children will complete the INCAS online assessment which assess their progress in English, Maths and Developed Ability.
+The results are recoreded on the End of Year Full Academic Report.
+Each child receives a level of attainment in English and Maths which shows progress and attainment during the academic year.
 At the end of Year 1, children will complete the UK phonics screening check which assesses their progress in reading.

 A sound grasp of the basics is vital for laying the foundations for future academic progress, but the breadth of our curriculum offers pupils the chance to develop into caring, creative and high-achieving young people for the exciting new challenges of Secondary School life.